DeAngelo's historic 5-point night lifts Rangers over Devils

 Panarin posted a three-point night and surpassed 60 points by setting up Jesper Fast's third-period tally.
 Rookie goaltender Igor Shesterkin made 46 saves in his second career start, as the Rangers won their fourth straight home game.

-Blake Coleman scored twice, and Kevin Rooney added a short-handed goal for the Devils, who lost their third straight game.
-MacKenzie Blackwood allowed five goals on 25 shots before leaving in the second period.
-Backup Louis Dominique stopped 11 of 12 shots.
+Blake Coleman, Damon Severson and Kevin Rooney scored -- Rooney short-handed -- as the Devils lost their third straight.
+MacKenzie Blackwood allowed five goals on 25 shots before leaving in the second period for the Devils.
+Backup Louis Dominigue stopped 11 of 12 shots.

 Coleman made it a one-goal game by tipping Severson's wrist shot in with 1:50 left in the first.
-He was credited with his second goal about eight minutes into the second when New York's Jacob Trouba kicked in the puck with his right skate.
+Severson tied it nearly nine minutes into the second when New York's Jacob Trouba kicked in the puck with his right skate.
 DeAngelo snapped the tie a little over three minutes later with a wrister.
 Then, after several passes, he chased Blackwood by putting another wrister into the net.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)